jzerbe/jzerbe.github.com/_posts/2015-10-04-my-software-infrastructure-story.md

 and a shared hosting environment for contract clients.
 That lasted until late 2011 when I was able to offload most of my contract clients.

-Hosting providers will sometimes flaunt the list of carriers, or advertise as carrier-neutral (meaning they have multiple options).
+Hosting providers will sometimes flaunt their list of carriers, or advertise as carrier-neutral (meaning they have multiple options).
 Premo data centers usually have at least two [Tier 1 providers](https://en.wikipedia.org/wiki/Tier_1_network).